 A driver for business

-“The internet of things will be a driver for business,” says Jonny Voorn, lead technologist for internet technology at Innovate UK.
+“The internet of things will be a driver for business,” says Jonny Voon, lead technologist for internet technology at Innovate UK.
 “It will have a real impact for companies designing hardware, writing software or selling data.”

 Sensors are becoming available for almost any variable from counting pedestrians to monitoring pollution.
 They use so little power they can be kept going for years on a battery or by a solar panel, and are now cheap enough to be deployed everywhere.

-But it will be the data the sensors generate that will be the major opportunity, Voorn says.
+But it will be the data the sensors generate that will be the major opportunity, Voon says.
 “New business models are emerging in the collection of data, aggregating and analysing it to create information that has a value.”